Check out my Guest Post with The Story Reading Ape. And I thought it was scheduled for tomorrow night! Lol. Time zones…

 - Blog Pages Show At Most (Add the number you want.
 Limit it to less than forever)

-- For Each Article In Feed > Click Show Summary so that when people scroll through your blog they see a summary of the post without going on….you guess it, forever.
+- For Each Article In Feed > Click Show Summary so that when people scroll through your blog they see a summary of the post without going on….you guessed it, forever.

 Also, decorate the place a little bit.
 Play with WordPress many themes and colors to fit your style and personality.
 Whatever you do, get creative.
 We may just stick around a bit longer than usual.